 Rick Bolander

-Managing Director and Co-Founder
+Managing Director & Co-Founder

 When Rick Bolander co-founded Gabriel Venture Partners in 1999, he sought to create an innovative venture capital firm with the strong organizational structure and entrepreneurial focus needed to build the next generation of market-leading technology companies.
 Rick identifies the smartest entrepreneurs and works side-by-side with them to build highly successful companies from the ground up.
 Rick’s hands-on approach stems from his deep operational experience and long track record as both an entrepreneur and a VC.